 Overview of UTeach Access

 ACC students admitted to the UTeach Access program begin their college journey by enrolling in foundational courses at ACC campuses.
-They also take an introductory class at ACC on teaching and inquiry-based learning, led by University of Texas at Austin faculty.
+They also take an introductory course at ACC on teaching and inquiry-based learning, supported by University of Texas at Austin faculty.
 This course provides initial exposure to the teaching profession and includes hands-on experience in K-12 classrooms.

-After completing one year in he UTeach Access program as a full time student at ACC and meeting program requirements, students are guaranteed transfer admission to UT Austin’s College of Natural Sciences as part of the UTeach Program.
+After completing one year in the UTeach Access program as a full-time student at ACC and meeting program requirements, students are eligible for coordinated transfer admission to UT Austin’s College of Natural Sciences as part of the UTeach program.
 Upon graduation, they will earn a bachelor's degree from UT and obtain secondary STEM teaching certification.

 How to Participate